 1. The desire quick richness

 The desire to be rich quickly manifests itself in many ways.
 The main ways are fear and greed and they inevitably lead to other problems.
-If you think about it the majority of the issues newbie’s have stem from the desire to be rich.
+If you think about it the majority of the issues newbies is the desire to get rich quickly.
 Things such as:

 - Poor money management by risking too much.
 You can avoid poor money management by using this tool Position Size Calculator.